Herman Tarnower

 Herman Tarnower (March 18, 1910 – March 10, 1980) was an American cardiologist and co-author (with Samm Sinclair Baker) of the bestselling diet book The Complete Scarsdale Medical Diet (1978), which promoted a high-protein low-carbohydrate fad diet known as the Scarsdale diet.
-On March 10, 1980, just eight days before his 70th birthday, Tarnower was shot dead by Jean Harris.
+On March 10, 1980, Tarnower was shot dead by Jean Harris.
 Harris was convicted of his murder at trial in White Plains, New York, in 1981.

-Early and Professional life
+Early and professional life

 Herman Tarnower was born in Brooklyn, New York, to Jewish immigrants Harry and Dora Tarnower.
 He attended Syracuse University, where he obtained his M.D. in 1933.
 As a physician he specialized in cardiology, establishing a practice in the Scarsdale and White Plains areas of New York.
 During World War II, Tarnower joined the United States Army Medical Corps and was promoted to the rank of major.
 After the war, he initiated the Scarsdale Medical Center and became regarded among his colleagues and patients.
 From 1975 until his death, Tarnower was clinical professor of medicine at the New York Medical College.

 The Scarsdale diet's idea of reducing carbohydrates, eating plenty of oily fish and lean meat with fruit and vegetables and having a low intake of fats, salt and sweets was novel at the time, and Tarnower's book promoting it became an immediate bestseller when it was published in 1979.
 However, the diet was criticized by Henry Buchwald and others for "serious nutritional deficiencies".
 Negative effects of the diet include constipation, nausea, weakness and bad breath due to ketosis.
 In present times, the Scarsdale diet is often listed as an example of a fad diet.